freecodecampnorman/freecodecampnorman.github.io/CONTRIBUTING.md

 # Contributing

-When contributing to this repository, please first discuss the change you wish to make by opening an issue before making a change.
+When contributing to this repository, please first discuss the change you wish to make by opening an issue or commenting on an existing one before making a change.

 Please note we have a code of conduct, please follow it in all your interactions with the project.